disordinary/append-log/README.md

 # append_log
-append only log for node
+append only log for todb